memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 1. The Rust Standard Library
 2. The Rust Core Library

 While the Standard Library contains a number of useful components, such as data structures, and interfaces for opening files and sockets, it generally requires your target to have these things!
-For bare metal applications, we can instead forego this library, and only use the Rust Core Library, does not have these requirements.
+For bare metal applications, we can instead forego this library and only use the Rust Core Library, which does not have these requirements.

 Rust as a language has a concept of "modules", which can be used to organize and provide namespaces for your code.
-Libraries or applications in Rust are called "Crates", and each has it's own namespace.
-This is why we saw the symbol `from_scratch::reset_handler` in our linker script: It was referring to the `reset_handler` function in the `from_scratch` crate (which is the crate in this example).
+Libraries or applications in Rust are called "Crates", and each has its own namespace.
+This is why we saw the symbol `from_scratch::reset_handler` in our linker script: It was referring to the `reset_handler` function in the `from_scratch` crate (which is the application crate in this example).

 To use items from another crate, including the [`core` library], you can import these items in using the `use` syntax: